Catherine Dorion

 Catherine Dorion is a Canadian politician from Quebec, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represented the electoral district of Taschereau as a member of Québec solidaire (QS) from 2018 to 2022.
-Dorion is aligned with Option nationale, a pro-independence faction that is a "collective" within QS.
+Dorion is aligned with Option nationale, a pro-independence faction, referred internally as a "collective", within QS.

 Biography

-Dorion was born in Quebec in 1982.
+Dorion was born in Quebec City in 1982.
 Her father, Louis Dorion, who died in 1998, was a lawyer from Quebec City; her mother, Claudette Brasseur, was a court reporter.
 She grew up in the Saint-Jean-Baptiste neighbourhood of Quebec City and was the last of nine children.
-Her grandfather was Noel Dorion, a Progressive Conservative (PC) Member of Parliament (MP) for Bellechasse riding.
-She has two daughters.
+Her mother raised her by herself; her father having left the family when Dorion was a year old.
+Her grandfather was Noël Dorion, a Progressive Conservative (PC) Member of Parliament (MP) for Bellechasse riding.
+She has three daughters, one of which is from a father who wished to remain anonymous.

 Dorion is a graduate of the Conservatoire de musique et d'art dramatique du Québec.
 She also received a bachelor's degree in International Relations and International Law from Université du Québec à Montréal, in 2009, and a master's degree in Political Science from King's College London, in 2010.
+She also studied in Chile, Russia and Spain and travelled in more than 30 countries.

+She has been living in the Limoilou neighbourhood since 2014.